rust-lang/blog.rust-lang.org/posts/inside-rust/2024-10-01-this-development-cycle-in-cargo-1.82.md

 ([compiler-team#674](https://github.com/rust-lang/compiler-team/issues/674))
 so that Cargo can aggregate the results and report the lint to the user.
 Cargo still won't have enough information if you build `cargo check --bin foo` as all build targets need to run.
-To handle this, we planned to not emit the lint unless all relevant build-targets are built.
+To handle this, we planned for Cargo to not emit the lint unless all relevant build-targets are built.
-`build.rs` is always built, so we can always emit for `build-dependencies`.
+`build.rs` is always built, so Cargo can always emit for `build-dependencies`.
-If all `bin` and `lib` build-targets are built, then we can emit for normal `dependencies.` That just leaves `dev-dependencies` as there currently isn't any way to build `bench`, `test`, `example`, and doc tests all at once as `--all-targets` excludes doc tests.
+If all `bin` and `lib` build-targets are built, then Cargo can emit for normal `dependencies.` That just leaves `dev-dependencies` as there currently isn't any way to build `bench`, `test`, `example`, and doc tests all at once as `--all-targets` excludes doc tests.

 Once we figure out `--all-targets` and doc tests, we can [upstream `cargo-udeps` into Cargo](https://github.com/est31/cargo-udeps/issues/276#issuecomment-2328510760).